 You will learn how to manage records, interact with several accounting systems, and produce reports through the course of this.
 In order to submit an application for BAS Agent registration, it is also advised that you complete the GST and BAS units that are included in the certificate courses.

 A Certificate IV programme will teach you the core skills need to begin working as a bookkeeper, including the following skills and more:

-- Establishing and maintaining payroll systems
+- creating and keeping up payroll systems

-- Administering ledgers and accounts
+- keeping ledgers and accounts in order

-- Completing BAS and instalment activity statements
+- BAS and instalment activity statement completion

-- Processing financial transactions
+- taking care of financial transactions

-- Working effectively in the industry
+- working efficiently in the field

-Step 2: Gain work experience
+Step 2: Get experience working

 You’ve earned a Certificate IV, therefore you should be proud of yourself!

-Step 3: Register as a BAS Agent
+Step 3: Become a BAS Agent

 You are now eligible to submit an application to the Tax Practitioners Board in order to become a registered BAS Agent given that you have the expertise and knowledge necessary to establish your familiarity with GST and BAS procedures.
 A qualification as a BAS Agent will significantly boost your employment chances, despite the fact that it is not required for a profession as a Bookkeeper.

-Step 4: Get your insurance
+Step 4: Purchase insurance